GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-67/index.md

 If your app meets the standard
-[PWA criteria](https://developers.google.com/web/fundamentals/app-install-banners/#criteria), Chrome will fire the [`beforeinstallprompt`](https://developers.google.com/web/fundamentals/app-install-banners/#trigger) event, but it won’t automatically prompt the user.
+[PWA criteria](https://developers.google.com/web/fundamentals/app-install-banners/#criteria), Chrome will fire the [`beforeinstallprompt`](https://developers.google.com/web/fundamentals/app-install-banners/#trigger) event, but it won't automatically prompt the user.
 Instead, save the event;
 then, add some UI - like an install app button - to your app to tell the user your app can be installed.
 Then, when the user clicks the button, call prompt on the saved event; Chrome will then show the prompt to the user.
 If they